What exactly telehealth?

 How is a Psychiatric telehealth medico-legal assessment conducted?

 Psychiatric telehealth medicolegal assessments are conducted across two different locations.
-The claimant is located in a GP’s surgery or insurer’s or lawyer’s office- it is important to ensure the environment is professional, quiet, and can access professional support if required.
-You are located in your consulting room.
+The claimant is located in the Insurer’s or lawyer’s office or a GP’s surgery where the environment is professional, quiet, and there is access to support if required.
+The Psychiatrist is located in their medical consulting room.

-At the end of the consultation, you simply press the red button on the screen to hang up.
+At the end of the consultation, the red button on the screen is pressed by either party to hang up.

 How does a telehealth assessment differ from a face to face assessment?

 Psychiatric medicolegal assessments lend themselves well to the use of telehealth due to the non-physical nature of the assessment.
 A psychiatric telehealth assessment is conducted in a similar way to a face to face assessment and follows the same line of evaluation.
-However, because the claimant is not in the same room, and therefore aspects such as smell are unable to be evaluated, particular attention should be given to understanding the claimant’s ability to look after themselves.
-This could require asking in several ways about the claimant’s activities of daily living/ daily habits, and paying particular attention to the Claimant’s grooming (shaving, cleanliness, nails, general appearance).
+The key difference is that both parties are located remotely, and are connected via a video-conferencing link.

-Prior to the assessment, both you and the claimant will be notified via email of the eAssess hyperlink.
-At the commencement of the appointment, you will click on the link to launch the videoconferencing technology, and begin the assessment
+Prior to the assessment, both the Psychiatrist and the claimant’s rooms will be provided with a hyperlink to access eAssess.
+At the commencement of the appointment, both the Psychiatrist and the claimant’s rooms will click on the hyperlink provided to launch the videoconferencing technology.
+When both parties are in attendance, the assessment will begin.

 Are telehealth assessments recorded?